TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

     mode: ALL_LOW
 ````

-Note how `esp32_ext1_wakeup:` is used to enable the power efficient `ext1` deep sleep mode: *GPIO35* (one of the push buttons) is used to wake up the system.
+*GPIO35* (one of the built-in push buttons) is used to wake up the system.
 Since this push button is also used as a *regular* button elsewhere in the configuration, it is marked `allow_other_uses: true`.
 Else, since *ESPHome 2023* you would get errors, keeping you from assigning the same *GPIO* to two different components.

 The pin mode is `ALL_LOW` since the *T-Display buttons* are *low active*.
 Note that `esp32_ext1_wakeup:` does not honor `inverted: true` or any other sophisticated pin declarations (which is the primary difference to the more power-hungry `wakeup_pin:`).

-#### Invoking Deep Sleep
-To invoke *deep sleep*, a script is used, because sending *T-Display* to *deep sleep* requires a few steps, not just one:
+### Disabling Display Driver And LDO
+Right before sending the board to *deep sleep*, you need to send the display driver to its own sleep mode, and disable the built-in LDO.
+Else, both components will continue to draw significant current.

+That's why a *script* is used to invoke the deep sleep mode.
+The script can first take care of sending the components to sleep, then send the *ESP32* to sleep:

 ````
 # perform all necessary actions to send peripherals to deep sleep